raunelgarcia/front-end-framework/README.md

   - Browser:
     - Possible values: Chrome, Firefox, Edge, Safari.
     - Description: Defines the browser to be used for web testing.
 The 'Browser' variable can take the value of 'null', in which case the default browser used for testing is 'chrome'.
-    If you are using Safari for IOS, write this command for enable the automatization: `safaridriver --enable`
+    If you are using Safari for MacOS, write this command for enable the automatization: `safaridriver --enable`
 - Application:
   - Description: Should be the name of the web or mobile app being tested.
 Application cannot be null and must be provided with valid values for the tests to function correctly.
 - Resolution: